openplaces/heritrix-cassandra/README.rst

 contentColumnName 	raw_data 	Name of the column used to save the raw content to.

+headersColumnName	headers		Name of the column used to save the headers to (if separateHeaders is set to true).

 curiPrefix		curi 		Name of the logical prefix used to store the metadata related to the crawl.
 If any of the following parameters are redefined, then this prefix will be overridden and no longer used with it.

 ipColumnName 		ip 		Name of the column used to save the resolved ip to.